mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Thank you uncle," he rested his stance and smiled a little bit.

 "How long have you been posted here?
-I haven't heard from your parents since I left Holragi."
+I haven't heard from your parents since I left Holrag."

 "They posted me near the railyards immediately after you referred me, but I've been working my way up here ever since."